 COVID-19 vaccine administration at CVS Pharmacy FAQs

-What processes are in place to manage and ensure appropriate booster shot administration (depending on the authorized vaccine)?
+What processes are in place to manage and ensure appropriate second dose administration (depending on the authorized vaccine)?

-Customers will be required to make an appointment for their initial shot online or through the CVS app.
-Customers scheduling a first dose of a vaccine will be prompted to schedule an appointment for their booster dose at the same time.
-The scheduling system will automatically prompt patients to schedule the booster dose within the appropriate timeframe.
-Upon receiving their first dose, patients will be provided with a mandated vaccine card with all relevant vaccination information.
+When patients make an appointment for their initial shot online or through the CVS app, they are prompted to schedule an appointment for their second dose at the same time.
+The second dose is scheduled within the appropriate timeframe, allowing enough time for a potential reschedule of the appointment, if needed.
+CVS Health has implemented a detailed tracking system to make sure we know who received which vaccine and to help ensure they get the second dose of the same vaccine.
+Upon receiving their first dose, patients are provided with a vaccine card with all relevant vaccination information.
 Detailed reporting will be shared with state, local or territorial public health authorities.

 Are other pharmacy chains also contracting with federal government?